Want to know my secret elderflower cordial recipe? Read on for the full details!

 My secret elderflower foraging spot!

-Elderflowers are quite easy to spot – look for a flowering bush, with delicate white flowers and a distinct sambuca like smell.
+Elderflowers are quite easy to spot.
+Look for a flowering bush, with delicate white flowers and a distinct sambuca-like smell.
 If in doubt I found a handy elderflower identification guide that you might find useful.
-If you’re still in doubt don’t pick anything and ask an expert!
+If you’re still in doubt don’t pick anything and ask an expert or consult a book on foraging.

 This is what you’re looking for!

 Once you’ve found your elderflowers bear in mind it’s best to pick elderflowers on a dry sunny day, in the morning, when the flowers are at their most fragrant.
 This apparently translates to a richer sweeter flavour, but if it’s late afternoon don’t worry too much!
-Avoid picking at ground level (dogs!) – pick from the higher branches.
-You also want to make sure that you pick nice creamy white flower heads – anything brown or a bit discoloured may taste a bit bitter.
+Avoid picking at ground level (dogs!) – instead, pick from the higher branches.
+You also want to make sure that you pick nice creamy white flower heads.
+Anything brown or a bit discoloured may taste a bit bitter.

 Give the flowerheads a good shake before you put them in your bag to dislodge any insects, and try not to pick from just the one bush.
 The elderflower cordial recipe calls for about fifteen elderflower heads.